Return to Index

 Quantity of Relationships

-How many close and/or dependable relationships do you have with people within one hour’s drive from your home?
+How many close and/or dependable relationships do you have with people within 1 hour’s drive from your home?
 Consider relationships with:

 - Do you spend time with someone who does not live with you?